 Canon’s DSLR cameras can be set to auto focus (AF) or manual focus (MF).
 The auto focus setting is very convenient for photo booth operators, but when the camera cannot find anything to focus on it will not take a photo.

-This post has been written for DLSR Remote Pro 3.7.3
+This post was originally written for DLSR Remote Pro 3.7.3 and last updated to include more recent camera models in October 2022

 What can go wrong using auto focus?